Benjamin-Tomkins/CV/README.md

 > I grew up around farms and love animals with short legs, e.g: sheep, munchkin cats, shetland ponies, and bernese mountain dogs.

 #### <a name="Random"></a>Random :
-+ Central St Martens thinks i'm not bad at <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/sewing.jpg">Industrial Sewing</a>
++ Central St Martins thinks i'm not bad at <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/sewing.jpg">Industrial Sewing</a>
 + Something called Rammed Earth Structures (its a thing).
 + Making women's shoes <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_1.jpg">[1]</a>, <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_2.jpg">[2]</a>, <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_3.jpg">[3]</a> 🤷
 + Ice skating, but not done it in a while.